-What to see and what to do in Hum
+Things to do in Hum

 There are actually some really lovely things to do in Hum.
 The beautiful attractions can be explored on an entertaining walk through the charming little town, which actually consists of only two small streets and three rows of houses.
 Entering the town, you pass the old town gate decorated with copper plates, which was built between the 11th and the 12th century.
-With the Glagolitic inscription one is greeted and warned against bad intentions.
+With the Glagolitic inscription, one is greeted and warned against bad intentions.

 One of the most beautiful attractions is the baroque church of the Assumption of the Virgin Mary, which was built in 1802.
 However, exactly at this spot, a church had already been there in the 13th century and afterwards in the 17th century.
-With a little luck the church is open and you can visit the beautiful paintings and the 5 marble altars inside.
+With a little luck, the church is open and you can visit the beautiful paintings and the 5 marble altars inside.

-Right next to the church building is the free-standing church tower, which is about 22 meters high and was built in 1552 as a fortified tower.
+Right next to the church building is the freestanding church tower, which is about 22 meters high and was built in 1552 as a fortified tower.

 Culinary experience in Hum

 During a trip to Hum you will find various fantastic delicatessen shops, where you can try delicious truffle specialties, local wines, liqueurs and brandies of regional production.
 You should definitely try Biska, the famous mistletoe schnapps of the region.
 The recipe is said to come from Hum and that it has a certain healing effect.

 Tip: Fantastic Istrian cuisine, such as delicious Fuzi, Prsut as well as truffle dishes can be found in Humska Konoba, the only restaurant in Hum!

 Exploring the Avenue of Glagolites